 The Los Angeles Times writes this morning about a tragic case in Los Angeles at Martin Luther King Jr.-Harbor Medical Center where an official Los Angeles County assessment has acknowledged for the first time that a woman who died shortly after writhing in pain for nearly an hour on the hospital’s waiting room floor would not have died if she had received proper medical care.

-The vast majority of medical malpractice cases in Los Angeles occur when doctors who are largely good doctors and good people had good intentions but medical mistakes were made.
+The vast majority of medical malpractice cases in Los Angeles occur when doctors who are largely good doctors and good people with good intentions but medical mistakes were made.
 This is something very different.
 The only reason this woman’s family has a potential wrongful death medical malpractice case is that a security camera videotaped a janitor mopped around the victim while a triage nurse dismissed her complaints.

 Sad but true: video cameras and phones are helping make more and more medical malpractice and nursing home claims.